What is a Children's Advocacy Center?

 - Child-focused, child-friendly facilities where children and their non offending family members feel safe enough to get the help they need to stop abuse and begin the process of healing.

 - A center where representatives from many disciplines meet to discuss and make decisions about investigation, treatment and prosecution of child abuse cases.

 - They also work to prevent further victimization of children.

 - Children's Advocacy Centers use a multidisciplinary team (MDT) approach which brings together all the professionals and agencies needed to offer comprehensive services; law enforcement, child protective services, prosecution, mental health, the medical community and advocacy.

-⇒ To better understand the importance of a Children's Advocacy Center it is helpful to understand what children face without a CAC.
+⇒ To understand the importance of a CAC it is helpful to understand what children face without one.

 Without a Children's Advocacy Center: